What is the purpose of Idaho Power’s cloud seeding program?

 A wide range of entities sponsor cloud seeding programs in the U.S. They include municipal, county and state governments; irrigation, water resource and water conservation districts; airports; ski resorts; and private industry. (source: North American Weather Modification Council)

-Active programs exist in several states, including Idaho, North Dakota, California, Texas, Colorado, Wyoming, Utah, Kansas and Nevada.
+Active programs exist in several states, including Idaho, North Dakota, California, Texas, Colorado, Wyoming, Utah and Nevada.

 Is cloud seeding effective?

-Analyses conducted by Idaho Power since 2003 indicate the annual snowpack in the Payette River Basin increased between 5 and 15 percent (depending on the year, with an average increase of about 14 percent).
-Idaho Power estimates cloud seeding in the Payette provides nearly 300,000 additional acre-feet of water for the Hells Canyon Complex and the Upper Snake provides approximately 283,000 acre-feet each year for all of hydro projects downstream of Milner.
-That additional water can generate approximately 193,000 megawatt-hours, or enough to power roughly more than 15,000 homes.
+Analyses conducted by Idaho Power since 2003 indicate the average annual snowpack in the Payette River Basin increased by about 12 percent since cloud seeding began in 2003.
+Idaho Power estimates cloud seeding in the Payette provides, on average, approximately 270,000 acre-feet of additional water for the Hells Canyon Complex and seeding in the Upper Snake provides (on average) over 420,000 acre-feet of additional water each year for all hydro projects downstream of Milner.
+Depending on runoff conditions, that additional water can generate approximately 850,000 megawatt-hours, or enough to power roughly more than 74,000 homes.

 Studies conducted by the Desert Research Institute from 2003 to 2005 support the effectiveness of Idaho Power’s program.